A little about some of our contributors. Please feel free to send us a small biography - and a photo - of yourself!

 Mickey Kulp is a writer and father of two mostly grown children who have survived his shenanigans through smarts they inherited from their mother.
 His nonfiction articles, fictional stories, and poems have appeared in consumer magazines, newspapers, and literary journals.
 You can find out more about Mickey at his own website.

-Gordon Lawrie lives in Edinburgh and worked as a teacher for 36 years before writing the novel Four Old Geezers And A Valkyrie as well as some other short stories, more details of which can be found on his own website.
+Gordon Lawrie lives in Edinburgh and worked as a teacher for 36 years before writing the novels Four Old Geezers And A Valkyrie and The Discreet Charm of Mary Maxwell-Hume as well as some other short stories, more details of which can be found on his own website.
 He also runs a very small publishing operation, Comely Bank Publishing.

 Bruce Levine is a native Manhattanite who lives with his wife, actress Lydia Franklin, and their dog Daisy.
 He’s spent his life as a writer and a music and theatre professional.
 His shows have been produced in New York and around the country and his works have been published widely.
 Find out more about Bruce at his own website.

 Tamara Linden is an exam prep tutor and budding college counseling planner by trade but a writer and musician by passion.
 More of her work can be found on her own website, tamaralinden.com, in Timeless Tales Magazine and Seven Deadly Sins: A YA Anthology (Envy), available at Amazon.com.

 Over the past two decades since completing her English degree, Cate Lloyd has worked on each side of the bookselling-publishing fence, and freelanced as a copyeditor and proofreader.
 Despite the joy of talking constantly about other people’s writing, she decided enough is enough: time to start putting her own words where her mouth is.